Clyde2034/Android-Studio_Map-Marker-Of-CWB/README.md

 //Used to Support Maps SDK for Android on the API Level 28 and higher.
 ```

-## The project is complex than normal small project, so decide to using texx to dexcription what the project is doing and every file purpose.
+## The project is complex than normal small project, so decide to using text to dexcription what the project is doing and every file purpose.
 # CWB_KEY and Map API_KEY must be replace.
 >UI
 >>activity_main.xml:This activity is first create when start the application, and check the permission.